Rough flows

 Then the convergences in \eqref{eqn_conv_first_level} and \eqref{eqn_conv_second_level} hold in $L^q$ for every $q \geq 1$. \end{itemize} } \end{prop}

 \ssk

-\begin{Dem} We will only give a proof in the case of $a$ and $b$ having compact support; the other case works analogous, as seen in the proof of Proposition \ref{prop:ex_mod_ito_int}.
+\begin{Dem} We will only give a proof in the case of $a$ and $b$ having compact support.
+The more general case works analogous using the stated growth conditions, as seen in the proof of Proposition \ref{prop:ex_mod_ito_int}.
 We start with (i).
 Assume first that $\sup_{u \in [0,T]} \| a_u \|^{\wedge}_{\delta}$ is an almost surely bounded random variable.
 Fix $x,y \in D$ such that $0 < |x - y| \leq 1$ and let $s < t \in [0,T]$.
 Define the martingale $\hat{M} := M(x) - M(y)$ and let $\hat{\mathbf{M}}$ denote its canonical rough path lift (given by $\hat{M}$ and its iterated Stratonovich integrals) .
 From the Burkholder Davis Gundy inequality for enhanced martingales (cf. \cite[Theorem 14.8]{FV10}), for every $q \geq 2$,

 where the constant $C$ depends on the essential supremum of $\sup_{u \in [0,T]} \| a_u \|^{\wedge}_{\delta}$.
 We may assume that $|\mathcal{D}|$ is sufficiently small such the the right hand side of the equation is smaller than $1$.
 By Lemma \ref{lemma:est_mart_and_approx}, for every $q \geq 2$ and every $\beta \in (0,1/3)$,